lafeber/basecoat-rb/README.md

 **Note:** Basecoat requires Tailwind CSS.
 If you haven't installed it yet, follow the instructions at [https://github.com/rails/tailwindcss-rails](https://github.com/rails/tailwindcss-rails) to set up Tailwind CSS in your Rails application.

 ## Usage

+Run the rake tasks, run a scaffold and observe beauty.

 ### Install Application Layout